Ryotaro Tsunoda

-Ryotaro Tsunoda (角田 涼太朗, Tsunoda Ryotaro) is a Japanese footballer who plays as a centre back or a left back for Yokohama F. Marinos.
+Ryotaro Tsunoda (角田 涼太朗, Tsunoda Ryotaro) is a Japanese professional footballer who plays as a centre-back or a left-back for Yokohama F. Marinos.

 Club career

 On 23 January 2024, Tsunoda signed for Championship club Cardiff City.
 Upon his arrival at the club, he immediately joined Belgian Pro League club KV Kortrijk on loan for the remainder of the season.
 On 16 March, Tsunoda suffered a hamstring injury in match against Anderlecht and missed the remainder of the season.

 On 6 January 2025, Tsunoda returned to Kortrijk on a new loan.

 International career

 In March 2023, Tsunoda was called up to the Japan national team for the first time by manager Hajime Moriyasu to play in the 2023 Kirin Challenge Cup.